Muadh-Adekunle-Monsuru/Second-Semester/CPS 204/Predicate Arguments.md

 Premise: Some flowers are red.
 Conclusion: Therefore, some red things are roses.

-Premise: All cats have tails.
-Premise: Some animals have no tails.
-Conclusion: Therefore, some animals are not cats.

 Premise: All politicians make promises.
 Premise: Some politicians are dishonest.